OwnYourData/dc-intermediary/tutorial/4_Identities/README.md

 # Identity Management with `did:oyd`

-*last update: 29 April 2023*
+*last update: 22 January 2024*

 Welcome to our comprehensive tutorial on utilizing Decentralized Identifiers (DIDs) to empower your digital identity management!
 In this hands-on guide, we will delve into the core concepts and advantages of the `did:oyd` method, and demonstrate step-by-step how to create, authenticate, and manage your own decentralized identifiers.
 By the end of this tutorial, you will have gained valuable insights into the world of decentralized identity management and possess the skills to harness its potential for your projects, applications, and personal use.
-Refer to the [Tutorial-Overview](https://github.com/OwnYourData/dc-babelfish/tree/main/tutorial) for other aspects of the NGI ONTOCHAIN Gateway API.
+Refer to the [Tutorial-Overview](https://github.com/OwnYourData/dc-intermediary/tree/main/tutorial) for other aspects of the OwnYourData Intermediary.

 ### Content